 5 18 U.S.C. § 207(b).
-For purposes of this provision, the term "trade negotiation" means "negotiations which the President determines to undertake to enter into a trade agreement pursuant to section 1102 of the Omnibus Trade and Competitiveness Act of 1988, and does not include any action taken before that determination is made"
+For purposes of this provision, the term "trade negotiation" means "negotiations which the President determines to undertake to enter into a trade agreement pursuant to section 1102 of the Omnibus Trade and Competitiveness Act of 1988, and does not include any action taken before that determination is made'

-with other provisions of this statute, this prohibition lasts for one year after departure from the House payroll.6
+Thomas A. Rust Staff Director and Chief Counsel Keelie Broom Counsel to the Chairman with other provisions of this statute, this prohibition lasts for one year after departure from the House payroll.6